 The National Parks and Wildlife Service (NPWS) has developed control programs for parks and reserves where feral pigs pose a significant problem.
 Many of these programs are carried out with local landholders and other government or non-government agencies, such as Local Land Services.

 As feral pigs are widespread, we focus on reducing the impacts in priority areas.
 Management of feral pigs for the protection of threatened species is prioritised through the regional pest management strategies and Saving our Species (SOS) program.

 Aerial shooting using helicopters is extremely effective and can result in a rapid and substantial reduction in pig numbers.
 Ground shooting is labour intensive but can produce good results if control programs are well planned and the effort is maintained.

 Trapping can be an effective method for pig control, but resources need to be allocated to regularly checking traps and despatching pigs.

-Baiting using “pigout” and grain is also used in many areas across NSW, however some effort must be put into free-feeding to get the pigs accustomed to the bait matrix prior to the poison being applied.
+Baiting using 'pigout' and grain is also used in many areas across New South Wales.
+However, some effort must be put into free-feeding to get the pigs accustomed to the bait matrix before the poison is applied.